otron-io/bug-report-autopilot/README.md

 A modern AI-powered bug reporting system that turns user reports into developer-ready tickets.

+## Otron for Operations

+This is one of Otron's tools built to kill off pointless busywork in digital ops.

+We're working to cut down on the routine work that drives up costs, helping create a future of greater abundance.

 ## 🚀 Features

 - **User-Friendly Reporting**: Simple interface for users to describe bugs in their own language